merkle-open/generator-nitro/docs/working-with-this-repo.md

 ## Quick start

 Before using, you need of course [node](https://nodejs.org/) installed ([Version](.node-version)).
-Nitro and the Nitro generator are currently only tested with node 20.
+Nitro and the Nitro generator are currently tested with the node LTS versions 22 and 24.

 1. Install base project: